SivamAgarwalla/ThinkTankU/README.md

 ### 2. Screen Archetypes

 * Log in Screen
-   * User that has an account registered can enter their username and password to sign into the application.
+   * Users that have an account registered can enter their username and password to sign into the application.
-   * If the user does not have an account, there will be a Sign Up button on the button of screen where they can join.
+   * If the user does not have an account, there will be a Sign Up button on the button of the screen where they can join.
 * Sign Up Screen
-   * User can enter their Name, Email, Password, School Name, Current Year, Startup Name (Optional) to create an account.
+   * Users can enter their Name, Email, Password, School Name, Current Year, Startup Name (Optional) to create an account.
 * Home Screen
    * This screen will serve as the main news feed and will contain posts regarding sharing startup ideas, open discussion about the viability of certain ideas, and posts where either students are looking to work for a startup or startups are looking for students with specific skill sets.
 * Sorting Screen
    * On this screen the user can set filters to customize the content that they will see on the HomeScreen.
 They can customize what companies they want to see posts/updates from and what types of posts they want to see in general.